V-Spooler, for larger spools.

 This screw for this part is known to slowly come loose and should be periodically checked, or a tiny amount of Loctite Blue on the end of the screw should secure it.
 Do not use Loctite Red.

-Screw in an M3x14 screw and washer and check to make sure it is fixed and runs true.
+Screw in an M3x14 screw and washer while holding the handle/drill attachment from the other side and check to make sure it is fixed and runs true.

 Right Frame